m3taxal/pokemon-battle-ai/README.md

 ## checkpoints
 Contains folders of the model at various stages of training.
 The .pt files are the saved PyTorch models.
-The graphs show the mean reward per episode (one episode = one whole pokemon battle, from start to finish) and the epsilon at each time step.
+The graphs show the mean reward per episode (one episode = one whole pokemon battle, from start to finish) and the winrate.

 ## agent.py
 Contains agent logic such as the main training loop and optimizing step.